AdobeDocs/pass.en/help/authentication/rest-api-v2/appendix/headers/rest-api-v2-appendix-headers-ad-service-token.md

 # Header - AD-Service-Token {#header-ad-service-token}

+>[!NOTE]
+>
+> The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

 ## Overview {#overview}

 The <b>AD-Service-Token</b> request header contains the unique user identifier as `JWS` obtained from an identity service running outside of Adobe Pass Authentication systems.

 This header is designed for use in single sign-on (SSO) enabled flows leveraging the Service Token method.

-For more details about the single sign-on (SSO) enabled flows leveraging the Service Token method, refer to the [Single sign-on using service token flows](../../flows/single-sign-on-flows/rest-api-v2-single-sign-on-service-token-flows.md) documentation.
+For more details about the single sign-on (SSO) enabled flows leveraging the Service Token method, refer to the [Single sign-on using service token flows](../../flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-service-token-flows.md) documentation.

 ## Syntax {#syntax}